Enumeration of Binary Trees

-A Binary Tree is labeled if every node is assigned a label and a Binary Tree is unlabeled if nodes are not assigned any label.
+A Binary Tree is labeled if every node is assigned a label and a Binary Tree is unlabelled if nodes are not assigned any label.

-Below two are considered same unlabeled trees o o / \ / \ o o o o Below two are considered different labeled trees A C / \ / \ B C A B
+Below two are considered same unlabelled trees o o / \ / \ o o o o Below two are considered different labelled trees A C / \ / \ B C A B

-How many different Unlabeled Binary Trees can be there with n nodes?
+How many different Unlabelled Binary Trees can be there with n nodes?

 For n = 1, there is only one tree o For n = 2, there are two trees o o / \ o o For n = 3, there are five trees o o o o o / \ / \ / \ o o o o o o / \ \ / o o o o

-The idea is to consider all possible pair of counts for nodes in left and right subtrees and multiply the counts for a particular pair.
-Finally add results of all pairs.
+The idea is to consider all possible pairs of counts for nodes in left and right subtrees and multiply the counts for a particular pair.
+Finally, add the results of all pairs.

 For example, let T(n) be count for n nodes.
 T(0) = 1 [There is only 1 empty tree] T(1) = 1 T(2) = 2 T(3) = T(0)*T(2) + T(1)*T(1) + T(2)*T(0) = 1*2 + 1*1 + 2*1 = 5 T(4) = T(0)*T(3) + T(1)*T(2) + T(2)*T(1) + T(3)*T(0) = 1*5 + 1*2 + 2*1 + 5*1 = 14

-T(i-1) represents number of nodes on the left-sub-tree
+T(i-1) represents the number of nodes on the left-sub-tree

-T(n−i-1) represents number of nodes on the right-sub-tree
+T(n−i-1) represents the number of nodes on the right-sub-tree

-n’th Catalan Number can also be evaluated using direct formula.
+n’th Catalan Number can also be evaluated using the direct formula.

 T(n) = (2n)! / (n+1)!n!

-Number of Binary Search Trees (BST) with n nodes is also same as number of unlabeled trees.
-The reason for this is simple, in BST also we can make any key as root, If root is i’th key in sorted order, then i-1 keys can go on one side and (n-i) keys can go on other side.
+The number of Binary Search Trees (BST) with n nodes is also the same as the number of unlabelled trees.
+The reason for this is simple, in BST also we can make any key a root, If the root is i’th key in sorted order, then i-1 keys can go on one side, and (n-i) keys can go on another side.

 How many labeled Binary Trees can be there with n nodes?

-To count labeled trees, we can use above count for unlabeled trees.
-The idea is simple, every unlabeled tree with n nodes can create n! different labeled trees by assigning different permutations of labels to all nodes.
+To count labeled trees, we can use the above count for unlabelled trees.
+The idea is simple, every unlabelled tree with n nodes can create n! different labeled trees by assigning different permutations of labels to all nodes.